-Asylum: How to Fill Out the I-589 Form
+Asylum: How To Fill Out The I-589 Form

-To file for asylum in the US, a person has to fill out and submit to USCIS form I-589, that can be found on www.uscis.gov.
+To file for asylum in the US, a person seeking asylum has to fill out and submit to USCIS form I-589 that can be found on www.uscis.gov.
 The form is free.
-Every person who is filing the case on his/her own, has to read instructions to the form carefully.
+Make sure to download the latest edition of the form.
+Every person who is filing the case on his/her own has to read instructions to the form carefully.

 It is important to note that the form for asylum is also used to claim withholding of removal and relief under Convention Against Torture ("CAT").
 However, to request the CAT protection, the filer has to specifically mark the box at the top of the first page of the application.
 While the evidentiary standard and burden of proof differ for asylum, withholding and CAT, the application form is the same, and the same answers will be used to qualify the person for these reliefs.

 The most common confusion comes from the fact that the form calls for definite answers when people how are applying for asylum, often come from the countries where they have more than one answer to the same question.
 For example: often, in countries of the former Soviet Union and South America, a person might have two birthdates: one is the real date of birth, and another one: the date of the actual registration.
 Also, a place of birth can differ: the birth certificate may state that the place of birth is the regional center, when the person was actually born in a small, remote village.
 The same true as to the marriage question: in some places, persons consider themselves to be married when they just had a religious ceremony when the government of that country does not recognize religious marriage as valid.
 In such cases, the best approach would be to list on asylum form the same information that is contained in the supporting documents: birth certificates; passports, etc. and in the attachment explain the additional information.
-It is crucial that the applicant provides all and true information to the government, so that later any allegation of fraud or misrepresentation can be rebutted.
+It is crucial that the applicant provides all and true information to the government so that later any allegation of fraud or misrepresentation can be rebutted.